-Michigan has various age-related laws regarding who can drive certain ORVs, which we outline below.
+Michigan has various age-related laws regarding who can drive certain ORVs, which we outline below:

-Additionally, children who are between 10 and 11 years old can drive a four-wheeled ATV when the land they are driving on is owned by their parent or guardian, the driver is being supervised and the driver has a valid ORV safety certificate.
+Additionally, children who are between 10 and 11 years old can only drive a four-wheeled ATV on land owned by their parent or guardian, or under supervision.
 Children 12 to 15 years old can also operate a four-wheeled ATV, but they aren't restricted to land owned by a parent or guardian.

-Other ORVs: Children under 16 years old can drive other ORVs when the driver is under direct supervision of an adult if they have a valid ORV safety certificate.
+Other ORVs: Children under 16 years old can drive other ORVs when the driver is under the direct supervision of an adult if they have a valid ORV safety certificate.

-Michigan ATV Laws
+Michigan ATV laws

-In Michigan, an ATV, which is a type of ORV, is defined as a three- or four-wheeled vehicle designed for off-road use, has tires with low air pressure, has a seat that is straddled by the driver and has a 50cc to 500cc gasoline engine.
-Since ATVs are classified as ORVs, they are subject to Michigan ORV laws.
-This means ATVs must be titled and registered.
-Furthermore, ATV drivers are required to get a license through the DNR.
+In Michigan, an ATV, which is a type of ORV, is defined as a three- or four-wheeled vehicle designed for off-road use that has tires with low air pressure, has a seat that is straddled by the driver and has a 50 cc to 500 cc gasoline engine.

 Within the state of Michigan, a motorcycle is a two- or three-wheeled motor vehicle that can reach speeds greater than 30 mph when being driven on a level surface.
 All motorcycles in the state of Michigan must be titled and properly registered.

 To legally drive a motorcycle in Michigan, drivers must have a valid motorcycle endorsement on their driver's license.
 Before getting the endorsement, you'll need to get a temporary instruction permit for a motorcycle.
-Anyone 16 years or older can get this permit.
+Anyone 16 years old or older can get this permit.
 Drivers under 18 years old will have to enroll in or complete a motorcycle safety training course before getting the permit.

-Anyone older, however, can drive a motorcycle without a helmet if they meet the following criteria.
-They must have at least $20,000 in first-party medical benefits and have had a motorcycle endorsement for a minimum of two years, or they must have passed an approved motorcycle safety course.
+Anyone older, however, can drive a motorcycle without a helmet if they meet the following criteria: They must have at least $20,000 in first-party medical benefits and have had a motorcycle endorsement for a minimum of two years, or they must have passed an approved motorcycle safety course.